sghall/resonance/README.md

 ## Resonance

+### This library is under heavy active development

 This is a fork of [react-move](https://github.com/react-tools/react-move) that animates by modifying the DOM directly.
 It is much faster in some cases and the entire library (including all dependencies) is just 4kb.
 Resonance is currently working towards a 1.0.0 release.
 You can install the beta version:

 ```